 In this situation we worked with the business and agreed a simplified version of a value stream map taken from Lean principles.
 We mapped a simple change that had been done prior to our work and measured it against three changes afterwards.
 This clearly and authoritatively demonstrated the reduction in time and the business benefit.

-Has your organization used change management to improve its business?
-What principles did you use and were they successful?
+Has your organization been improving change management (ITIL or otherwise) for better business?
+What principles did you use, and were they successful?
 I’d love to hear from you in the comments below.